Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: One-loop corrections to baryon magnetic moments

 For octet baryons, the magnetic moments computed in Ref.~\cite{jen92} can be rewritten as

-where $\alpha_i$ corresponds to the tree-level value of baryon $i$, $\beta_i^{(X)}$ and $\beta_i^{\prime (X)}$ are the contributions arising from loop graphs of Fig.~\ref{fig:mmloop1} and the remaining coefficients come from loop graphs of Fig.~\ref{fig:mmloop2}.
-For $\mu_{\Sigma^-}$, the corresponding chiral coefficients listed in Ref.~\cite{jen92} read
+where $\alpha_i$ corresponds to the tree-level value of baryon $i$, $\beta_i^{(X)}$ and $\beta_i^{\prime (X)}$ are the contributions arising from loop graphs of Fig.~\ref{fig:mmloop1}, and the remaining coefficients come from loop graphs of Fig.~\ref{fig:mmloop2}.
+For $\mu_{\Sigma^-}$ the corresponding chiral coefficients listed in Ref.~\cite{jen92} read

-Under identifications (\ref{eq:rel1}), the above chiral coefficients coincide with their corresponding analogues in Eq.~(\ref{eq:msig}).
-The same agreement if found in all expressions for octet baryons.
-As for decuplet baryons and decuplet-octet transitions, the comparison is not as simple as in the previous case so we prefer to perform a numerical comparison instead.
+Under identifications (\ref{eq:rel1}), the above chiral coefficients coincide with their corresponding analogs in Eq.~(\ref{eq:msig}).
+The same agreement is found in all expressions for octet baryons.
+As for decuplet baryons and decuplet-octet transitions, the comparison is not as simple as in the previous case, so we prefer to perform a numerical comparison instead.
 This will be discussed in the next section.